Yamo93/restaurantapp/README.md

 # A Restaurant Landing Page

 This was a restaurant landing page created with HTML, CSS and JavaScript.
-Responsive and adaptive to different advices.
+Responsive and adaptive to different devices.